pliancy/microsoft-partnercenter-node/README.md

-# Microsoft ParnterCenter RestAPI SDK for NodeJS
+# Microsoft PartnerCenter RestAPI SDK for NodeJS

 because... there wasn't one.